levii-pires/bunsai/README.md

 ## How it works?

-Powered by [`Bun.FileSystemRouter`](https://bun.sh/docs/api/file-system-router) and some fancy tricks, BonSai takes an approach where you declare the files you want to become "routes"
+Powered by [`Bun.FileSystemRouter`](https://bun.sh/docs/api/file-system-router) and some fancy tricks, BunSai takes an approach where you declare the files you want to become "routes"

 ```js
 loaders: {